Chiquinha Gonzaga: Early life

 Chiquinha Gonzaga was born in Rio de Janeiro, from a pardo mother and a wealthy white father – after she was born her father became a marshal.
 Her godfather was Luís Alves de Lima e Silva, Duke of Caxias.
-For her mother, a mestizo and poor woman, the birth of Chiquinha was a very difficult, in part because of the risk that the father would not recognize the paternity of her daughter.
+For her mother, a mestizo and poor woman, the birth of Chiquinha was very difficult, in part because of the risk that the father would not recognize the paternity of her daughter.
 Indeed, José Basileu, the military promising career, from a wealthy family, suffered from the pressure of his parents, who were against his marriage with Rosa.
 Despite these disagreements, he accepted the child as his daughter and married.

 Like all girls of a military family in the 19th century, Chiquinha Gonzaga was very well educated.
 Her father, very strict with her education, prepared her for a successful future: a good marriage that would raise her to the category of "lady".
 She learned to read and write, do maths and primarily play the piano.
 Therefore, the music became her sole purpose in life.
 At age 11, she composed her first musical work, the song "Canção dos Pastores", in a Christmas celebration.

 In Brazil in the late 19th century, women were often seen on a quasi role of slave; few dared to defy their parents and husbands; when that happened, they were quickly sent to reformatories and convents.
 However, since 1808 with the arrival of the Royal Family in Brazil, women began to circulate more in the streets, dancing in receptions, to come to parties at theater and opera.

 Rio de Janeiro in those times was already turning into a metropolitan center, gradually growing according to the development of external trade.
 The usages and consumption were modified.
 The port of Rio de Janeiro became the financial and commercial center of the Empire, which were trading coffee, slaves and foreign goods that fascinated the new consumers.
 The city now had the appearance of a European city.
 Even with all these social changes, manners were not so advanced.
 For the young Chiquinha, nothing had changed: she always had to obey the orders of her father.